NHSDigital/nhsuk-frontend-jinja/nhsuk_frontend_jinja/templates/components/back-link/README.md

 | **element**        | string | No       | Which html element to use to render the back link - `button` or `a`.
 If not provided, defaults to `a`           |
 | **attributes**     | object | No       | Any extra HTML attributes (for example data attributes) to add to the tag.                                      |

-If you are using Nunjucks macros in production be aware that using `html` arguments, or ones ending with `html` can be a [security risk](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).
-Read more about this in the [Nunjucks documentation](https://mozilla.github.io/nunjucks/api.html#user-defined-templates-warning).
+If you are using Jinja macros in production be aware that using `html` arguments, or ones ending with `html` can be a [security risk](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).
 ## Thanks to the Government Digital Service (GDS)

 This component and documentation has been taken from [GOV.UK Frontend - Back link component](https://github.com/alphagov/govuk-frontend/tree/main/package/govuk/components/back-link) with a few minor adaptations.